-The proposed site has no natural vegetation.
-Grass species dominate the site which is a clear sign that the site is previously disturbed.
-Please refer to Figure 1 below and site photographs Appendix C.
+The site is transformed from its natural state, with no natural vegetation remaining.
+Grass species dominate the site.
+Please refer to the site photographs (Appendix C) and Figure 1.

 Figure 1: Photograph indicating that the site selected is disturbed and dominated by grass species